srcsakthivel/tantheta-func-versus-app/README.md

 ## Requirement:
 The requirement was to build a rest endpoint which returns random characters.
 In the real world problem, it could be getting value from Cloud SQL  or any of your backend systems.
-So, I have the build the application both using Functions and App Engine.
+I have created the application both in Cloud Functions and App Engine.

 ### Function Code: